apache/druid/docs/tutorials/tutorial-sketches-theta.md

 PARTITIONED BY DAY
 ```

 Notice how there is no `uid` in the `SELECT` statement.
 In this scenario you are not interested in individual user ID's, only the unique counts.
 Instead you use the `DS_THETA` aggregator function to create a Theta sketch on the values of `uid`.
 The [`DS_THETA`](../development/extensions-core/datasketches-theta.md#aggregator) function has an optional second parameter, `size`, which accepts a positive integer-power of 2 greater than 0.
 The `size` parameter refers to the maximum number of entries the Theta sketch object retains.
 Higher values of `size`  result in higher accuracy, but require more space.
 The default value of `size` is 16384, and is recommended in most use cases.
+The `GROUP BY` statement groups the entries for each episode of a show watched on the same day.

 ## Query the Theta sketch column